 - Bruising (contusions)

 - Impaired flexibility

 A strain is an injury to a muscle or tendon.
 A tendon is a type of tissue that connects muscles to bones.
-Strains resulting from car accidents often affect the back, legs, and feet.
+The most common types of strains related to auto accidents include the back and neck.